saurabhjojare/Pizza-Palace/README.md

 ## Overview

-A comprehensive pizza ordering application designed to streamline the ordering process for pizza stores.
-This full-stack application allows users to browse the menu, customize their orders, and manage their cart.
-Admins can manage inventory, view orders, and update customer information.
+A feature rich pizza ordering application crafted to simplify and enhance the ordering experience for both customers and store admins.
+Users can effortlessly browse the menu, customize pizzas to their taste, and manage their cart with ease.
+Administrators have powerful tools to manage inventory, track orders, and update customer details, all in one seamless system.

 ## Features